donnac94/verklegt3-HR24/01Documentation/README.md

 - If that all works and is setup you are ready to go open the application and open main.py

 ## Step 2
-- Select the main.py file and then just run the program
+- Select the main.py file and then just run the program from the terminal
+- Select full screen and then enter this in your terminal to run the program
+- python YOUR_PATH\main.py
 - After you have run the program correctly then the main LoginUI.py pops up on your Terminal
 - after running the program you get a multiple choice option to choose from if you are a supervisor you get the supervisor menu or if you pick the employee you get the employee menu